Brindhaa-S-M/smart-fleet-monitor/README.md

 # smart-fleet-monitor
-A collaborative Python-based fleet monitoring and predictive maintenance system.
+A collaborative Python-based fleet monitoring system that provides a web dashboard for monitoring vehicle data and status.